waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/3_0-Approximate-Q-learning.md

 Our initial thoughts were to use a neural network to approximate the Q-value (deep Q networks), however we deemed that the time frame of the project bounded our ability to fully implement this methodology.
 As an alternative, we opted for the aforementioned approach.

 ### Application
-We implemented [number] features for our offensive, and [number] features for our defensive agent.
-Each feature was normalised between [0,1] and was scaled by the learnt weight vector.
+We implemented 22 features for our offensive, and 18 features for our defensive agent.
+Each feature was normalised to a binary [0,1] and was scaled by the learnt weight vector.
 Thus, each Q(s,a) was estimated by a linear sum of each feature and weight.

 #### Reward Shaping
 We recognised in earlier evolutions of our implementation that the reward would primarily occur late in the game, sometimes only at the terminal state.
 To expedite the learning process we modified the reward function.
 For our offensive agent, the reward was:
-`(1 - (foodLeft/self.startFood)) +  self.getScore(gameState)`
+`FoodLeft/StartingFood + Score`

 Whereas for the defensive, it was:
-`agentsEaten`.
+`AgentsEaten`.

 These rewards allowed our agents to learn effectively from an initial implementation.
 However, ideal rewards for the offensive agent and defensive agents are:
 * positive score increments leading to positive rewards (ignoring negatives); and